geminilabs/megatype/README.md

     cap-height: 0.68
 ) !default;
 ```
-To set the correct `cap-height` you will need to tweak this in the browser until your typefece sits nicely on the baseline.
+To set the correct `cap-height`, you will need to tweak this value and check in your browser until your typeface sits nicely on the baseline.

 **Tip:** Setting `$debug-allow` and `$debug-baseline` variables to `true` will display a visual representation of the baseline on your typeset elements.